-Shredded brisket is combined with raisins, sherry, pine nuts, and spicy chile powder in the fragrant filling for these sugar-dusted, savory–sweet empanadas.
+Tender, braised beef brisket is combined with raisins, sherry, pine nuts, and spicy chile powder in the fragrant filling for these sugar-dusted, savory-sweet empanadas.
+This recipe first appeared in our December 2012 issue along with Georgia Freedman’s story California Eternal.

 - 4 cups flour